Students' Union UCL: Student officers

+Alongside Student Trustees and additional Sports Reps.

 Clubs and societies

 UCL has numerous clubs and societies which include, sports, film, drama, martial arts, politics and degree-subjects.

 The Union's Debating Society, founded in 1829 as the Literary and Philosophical Society, is one of the oldest student debating societies in the UK.

 The UCL Film & TV Society, founded in 1948, is one of the oldest in the country, it still has a dedicated studio space on campus and continues to both make and screen films; Christopher Nolan and Emma Thomas met and developed some of their earliest films at the society.